Umairmaqsood00/BatwaraNow/README.md

 - Press `a` for Android emulator
 - Scan QR code with Expo Go app on your phone

-## Usage

-### Creating a Trip
-1. Tap "+ New Trip" on the main screen
-2. Enter a trip name (e.g., "Weekend Trip to Goa")
-3. Add participants by typing their names
-4. Tap "Create" to save

-### Adding Expenses
-1. Select a trip from the list
-2. Tap "+ Add" in the trip detail screen
-3. Fill in the expense details:
-   - Description (e.g., "Hotel Booking")
-   - Amount (e.g., 4500)
-   - Who paid (select from dropdown)
-   - Who should split (checkboxes)
-4. Tap "Save"

-### Viewing Balances
-- Balances are automatically calculated and displayed
-- Shows who owes whom and how much
-- Updates in real-time as expenses are added

-## Sample Data

-The app comes with sample data to demonstrate functionality:
-- **Weekend Trip to Goa** with 3 participants (Alice, Bob, Charlie)
-- 2 sample expenses (Hotel Booking and Dinner)
-- Automatic balance calculations

 ## Future Enhancements